Nicolette Grant: Characterization

 Nicki tends to be spiteful, selfish, hypocritical, manipulative, dishonest and cold.
-She often apologizes by saying, “Well, that’s just the way it is.”
-Like her mother, she has a nonchalant attitude toward things like guns and fraud (i.e. fake birth certificates).
-When Margene asks her to ask if her mother can make her a fake driver's license, Nicki says, “It’s not that easy.
+She often apologizes by saying, “Well, that's just the way it is.”
+Like her mother Adaleen Hallstrom, she has a nonchalant attitude toward things like guns and fraud (i.e. fake birth certificates).
+When Margene asks her to ask if her mother can make her a fake driver's license, Nicki says, “It's not that easy.
 Do you think she just carries the equipment around with her all the time?”

 Nicki retains a strong belief in "the principle" of polygamy, as well as modesty in dress and a deep suspicion of the world outside the compound.

 The program has often focused on Nicki's internal conflicts of sexuality, particularly with her mixed loyalties to her father and her husband, who themselves are frequently in conflict.
 Nicki is often hypocritical, prone to pass blame, and incapable of taking responsibility.
 After accumulating $60,000 in credit card debt, she passes the buck by focusing on the faults of Bill and Barb.